mikechamberlain/coding-standards/README.md

 ```

 - Do not depend of framework abstractions (like `HttpContext`).
 They tie your code to a specific environment / implementation.
 Instead, wrap in an app specific abstraction.
-- Respect the [Law (Suggestion) of Demeter](https://hackernoon.com/object-oriented-tricks-2-law-of-demeter-4ecc9becad85), that is, avoid long chains of accessors such as `a.b().c.d`.
+- Consider the [Law (Suggestion) of Demeter](https://hackernoon.com/object-oriented-tricks-2-law-of-demeter-4ecc9becad85), that is, avoid long chains of accessors such as `a.b().c.d`.
 They tightly couple your code to the outside world, making it more difficult to change or test.

 ### Don't